Martin Stickles: Early life

 Stickles was born on February 7, 1870, in Adams County, Iowa, but was taken to Washington when he was 18 months old when his whole family moved to the state.
 According to his mother, Martin was born a sickly child and was "always unnatural".
 Little is known about his life before the murders, but by the time of the killings, Stickles was living as a recluse on a scow, sailing along the Columbia, Cowlitz, and Coweeman Rivers, earning a living as a fisherman.

 Murders

 William Shanklin

-The first victim was a bachelor farmer named William B. Shanklin, a former neighbor of Stickles whom he had known since an early age.
+The first victim was an elderly bachelor farmer named William B. Shanklin, a former neighbor of Stickles whom he had known since an early age.
 On November 22, 1899, while Shanklin was eating supper at the dinner table of his cabin in Kelso, Martin shot him with a rifle through the window, killing him on the spot.
-He then broke into the house and stole any valuable items he could find, setting it ablaze to cover up his tracks.
-Despite the local sheriffs' efforts to solve the case and a $300 reward from Governor John Rankin Rogers, nobody was convicted.
-Another man, a weaver, was initially tried for the murder but later released, and it was claimed that Stickles had attended the trial.
+He then broke into the house and stole any valuable items he could find, including a watch from Shanklin's body before setting the house ablaze to cover up his tracks.
+Despite the local sheriffs' efforts to solve the case and a $300 reward from governor John Rankin Rogers, nobody was convicted.
+Another man, Edward Pierce, a weaver, was initially tried for the murder but later released, and it was claimed that Stickles had attended the trial.